Back to Blog

 Can I scrape comments from any Instagram post?

-How many comments can I get?
+How many comments can I get, and what does it cost?

 Do I get replies to comments?

-Can I get the commenter's profile info?
+Can I get the commenter's profile details?

 Related guides: